 Whenever an event is dispatched a handler is called.
 An example is shown below.

-Each event carries its code and data in the way your client sent them.
+Each event carries the code and data your clients define and send.
 Your application knows which content to expect by the code passed (see above).

 For an up-to-date list of default event codes look for the event codes constants in your SDK, e.g. within